geekywrites/datascience/README.md

 Variance is the variability of model prediction for a given data point or a value which tells us spread of our data.
 Model with high variance pays a lot of attention to training data and does not generalize on the data which it hasn’t seen before.
 As a result, such models perform very well on training data but has high error rates on test data.

 Basically High variance causes overfitting and high bias causes underfitting.
 We want our model to have low bias and low variance to perform perfectly.
-We need to avoid a model with higher variance and high bias
+We need to avoid a model with high variance and high bias

 ![bias&variance](https://community.alteryx.com/t5/image/serverpage/image-id/52874iE986B6E19F3248CF?v=1.0)